 SDLC processes are used to ensure the quality of technology projects.
 Project management practices will be followed that use consistent components and procedures to ensure that timely and accurate information about Information Technology projects is available to project stakeholders and the greater university community.

-The purpose of this UPPS is two-fold: to specify the responsibilities of the Enterprise Systems Coordinating Council (ESCC), as outlined by the SDLC process; and to outline the operating procedures of the Information Technology Division in utilization of standard Project Management Practices.
+The purpose of this policy is two-fold: to specify the responsibilities of the Enterprise Systems Coordinating Council (ESCC), as outlined by the SDLC process; and to outline the operating procedures of the Information Technology Division in utilization of standard project management practices.

 System Development Life Cycle (SDLC) – refers to various methodologies for systems development.
 SDLC provides a consistent framework of processes and deliverables needed in systems development.
 The SDLC methodology will be used in conjun1ction with the project management practices project classifications for determining activities and deliverables.

 Project Management Practices – refers to the methodology for managing Information Technology projects.
 It provides a consistent framework of processes from the inception of a project idea, through the planning, execution, and closeout of projects.
 The methodology includes a definition of the varying classifications of projects, and the required components of the methodology for each project classification as required by the Texas Department of Information Resources’ Project Management Practices (Texas Administrative Code Chapter §216).

 The SDLC process is governed by the ESCC, chaired by the vice president for Information Technology, or designee.

 The application of project management practices is governed by the Office of the VPIT and the Information Technology Council (ITC), chaired by the VPIT.